The phone and the Mac

 The phone app

-Brain — the home tab.
+Brain — the first tab, home for your setup.
 Pairing, the three switches (Mac, Cloud, Incognito), and a box to ask your brain anything from your pocket.

 Now — a live mirror of what the glasses are showing this moment, your latest morning brief, and quick actions (brief me, pause memory).